 A GFCI outlet acts as a fast-acting circuit breaker developed to turn off electric power when there is a ground fault.
 GFCI outlets protect against electrocution by quickly cutting power when they detect electricity flowing along an unintended path.

 GFCI outlets should be installed in rooms of your home where water and electricity are both found.
 Some examples of areas where GFCI outlets are frequently installed include kitchens, bathrooms, laundry rooms, basements, crawl spaces and any spaces with sinks.
-The best way to know where to install a GFCI outlet in your home is to obtain advice from one of the certified electricians at A1 Chesney Service Experts.
+The best way to know where to install a GFCI outlet in your home is to obtain advice from one of the certified electricians at Enercare A1 Chesney.
 We know Calgary-area electrical codes backward and forward, and can explain where a GFCI outlet is required in your home or where putting in a GFCI outlet would add to your safety.

 Weather-resistant GFCI outlets have additional protections that enable them to safely operate in all weather.
 If you are considering installing a GFCI outlet outdoors, it’s encouraged that you install a weather-resistant outlet.
 The outlets also should be sheltered from the elements for additional safety.